Gayatri Chakravorty Spivak: Work

-Spivak rose to prominence with her translation of Derrida's De la grammatologie, which included a translator's introduction that has been described as "setting a new standard for self-reflexivity in prefaces".
-After this, as a member of the "Subaltern Studies Collective", she carried out a series of historical studies and literary critiques of imperialism and international feminism.
-She has often referred to herself as a "practical Marxist-feminist-deconstructionist".
-Her predominant ethico-political concern has been for the space occupied by the subaltern, especially subaltern women, both in discursive practices and in institutions of Western cultures.
-Edward Said wrote of Spivak's work, "She pioneered the study in literary theory of non-Western women and produced one of the earliest and most coherent accounts of that role available to us."
+Spivak rose to prominence with her translation of Derrida's De la grammatologie, which included a translator's introduction that has been described as "setting a new standard for self-reflexivity in prefaces."
+After this, as a member of the Subaltern Studies collective, she carried out a series of historical studies and literary critiques of imperialism and international feminism.
+She has been referred to as a "practical Marxist-feminist-deconstructionist."
+Her predominant ethico-political concern has been for the space occupied by the subaltern, especially subaltern women, both in discursive practices and in Western cultural institutions.
+Edward Said wrote of Spivak's work: "She pioneered the study in literary theory of non-Western women and produced one of the earliest and most coherent accounts of that role available to us."